google-research/raksha/rust/tools/authorization-logic/README.md

 ```
 FileServer says HR canSay isManager(x).
 ```
-means that HR canSay isManager(x) implies FileServer says isManager(x).
-The exact language-level construct for delegation has varied among authorization logics, but the key point is that this gives one principal (FileServer) a way of specifying when it believes claims made by another (HR).
+means that `HR says isManager(x)` implies `FileServer says isManager(x)`.
+The exact language-level construct for delegation has varied among authorization logics, but the key point is that this gives one principal (`FileServer`) a way of specifying when it believes claims made by another (`HR`).
 Delegations can also be done conditionally by placing them on the left of a proof rule.

 ### Authenticating policies

-When FileServer imports a policy statement from HR, we want to know that a claim genuinely originated from HR.
+When `FileServer` imports a policy statement from `HR`, we want to know that a claim genuinely originated from `HR`.
 To authenticate policy statements, each principal is also associated with an asymmetric key-pair.
 When a policy statement is exported by a principal, the statement is digitally signed, the signature is sent to the recipient along with a serialization of the policy